bytes-Coding-official/.github/profile/README.md

 # Bytes Coding Open Source

 At Bytes Coding, we are passionate about developing, contributing to, and supporting Open Source projects.
-As creators and supporters of innovative programming courses and development tools, we firmly believe in the Open Source model's power to foster community collaboration and learning.
+As creators and supporters of innovative programming courses and contributors, we firmly believe in the Open Source model's power to foster community collaboration and learning.

 ## Bytes Coding on GitHub

 Our GitHub organization is home to numerous Open Source projects we're actively working on and sharing with the wider community.
-Each project is tagged to categorize the type of contribution it represents, facilitating easier discovery and participation.

 ## Code of Conduct